-Diet, physical inactivity, alcohol and smoking are the main modifiable risk factors for chronic diseases.1 While many guidelines and resources, like the Canada’s Food Guide and Canada’s Physical Activity Guidelines for Adults, have been produced, there has been very limited evidence of any impact at the population level.2 Suboptimal diet and physical inactivity are common among the Canadian population.1,3
+Diet, physical inactivity, alcohol, and smoking are the main modifiable risk factors for chronic diseases.1 While many guidelines and resources, like Canada’s Food Guide and Canada’s Physical Activity Guidelines for Adults, have been produced, there has been very limited evidence of any impact at the population level.2 Suboptimal diet and physical inactivity are common among the Canadian population.1,3

 - 85% of Canadians fall short of the current physical activity recommendations (150 minutes of moderate to vigorous aerobic exercise weekly).4,5

 - 60% of Canadians report eating less than 5 daily servings of fruits and vegetables.6 25% of Canadians will eat from a fast food outlet.7

 - 66% of adults being overweight or obese, with rising rates of hypertension, diabetes, and heart disease.

 As a family physician in Edmonton, many of the issues I see on a daily basis are the results of these lifestyle behaviours.
 Until recently, family physicians although important resources for people have had limited ability to change people’s behaviour.